An Air Force rescue vehicle crash left two airmen permanently disabled

 The driver, a Tactical Air Control Party, or TACP, captain stationed in Hawaii, was paralyzed from the waist down.
 The photographer, a staff sergeant with the 1st Combat Camera Squadron, eventually had her right leg amputated above the knee along with suffering a broken pelvis and extensive internal bleeding .
 The accident occurred during COPE North, a 2-week multi-national exercise centered around Guam in February 2023.

 But there was some heroism in the crash’s chaotic aftermath.
 A junior Air Force firefighter who was among the first on the scene of the accident was later recognized with the Air Force’s top award for firefighter heroism.
-Senior Airman Ethan Embrey was first to realize the dire condition of the photographer and radioed the local airfield with a request to hold an unrelated aircraft on the ground so that she could be taken on an emergency flight to Guam.
+Senior Airman Ethan Embrey was first to realize the dire condition of the photographer needed more medical care than was available on the island and radioed the local airfield with a request to hold an unrelated aircraft on the ground so that she could be taken on an emergency flight to Guam.

 An Air Force investigation board that reviewed the accident did not directly assign blame or fault for the February 2023 accident, but the findings make clear that the captain behind the wheel was acting far outside of safety and training rules and may have lied to investigators about the incident.

-Note: UPDATE: 6/18/2024; This article has been updated with comments from a Pacific Air Forces spokesperson.